-"Healthified" Marshmallow = 32 calories, 0.1g fat, 0.9g protein, 5g carbs (from sugar alcohol) so 0 effective carbs
+"Healthified" Marshmallow = 32 calories, 0.1g fat, 0.9g protein, 0g carbs, 0g fiber

 Maria-I am loving your blog posts and stories from people who are sharing their various successes with you!
 I just got your three cookbooks in one and looking forward to trying the Chicken Parmesan tonight.
 Your book is way bigger than I ever expected and full of loads of important information to eat keto adapted.
 Thank you for sharing your stories with us.
 Thanks!
 Sherra